About this trip

 MINIMUM RIDING ABILITY

-We ask our riders who participate in our Sierra Nevada horsepacking trip to be strong beginner-advanced riders.
+We ask our riders who participate in our Sierra Nevada horsepacking trip to be intermediate-advanced riders.
 See our riding ability guide here.
 Participating in a Sierra Nevada horsepacking trip requires riders to have basic riding experience, including the ability to mount, dismount, and control a horse at a walking pace.
 Riders should be prepared to spend extended periods in the saddle, sometimes up to 6 hours a day, which demands physical stamina.
 The journey involves navigating technical mountainous trails, so riders should possess the courage to embrace the unknown and step confidently out of their comfort zones.
 For the well-being of our horses, there is a weight limit of 200 lbs (90 kg) for riders.

 PACE